A629N Orange Street Roundabout to Ogden, Calderdale

 Have you considered using the route of the disused rail line that runs adjacent to the Ovenden Brook between Mill Lane and the start of Old Lane that could provide an attractive off route road through the woodland, much like the popular Hebble Trail that runs along the route of the former Canal between Salterhebble and Phoebe Lane?

-michael bradley asked almost 3 years ago
+michael bradley asked over 3 years ago

 A direct link between the valley floor and the disused railway trackbed was discounted due to the significant level difference between the two.
 The former rail line does not follow the profile of the valley floor, instead entering a tunnel underneath the A629.
 This results in an elevation difference of 6m+ between the trackbed and the valley floor, further complicated by the location of Ovenden Brook which enters a culvert at this location.
 A structural ramp/bridge solution would be required to overcome these constraints and this is not considered to be a workable solution at this location.